 There has been a lot of debate surrounding the health implications of oils.
 Some research supports certain oils as a healthy addition to your diet, while other research shows negative health impacts due to any and all oil consumption.
 This can be super confusing, so if you are on the fence about whether or not to consume oil, I urge you to do as much research as you can and decide for yourself.

 After looking into it, I decided to eliminate oils because I do believe that they offer no health benefits and can have a negative impact on my body.
 Oil is just fat extracted from whole foods and is very calorically dense.
 A tablespoon of oil contains around 120 calories that your body really doesn’t need!
+It's just a waste of calories, and more calories equals more weight gain.

 It is much better to eat an olive as opposed to just the fat that has been sucked out of it.
 The entire olive will give you more nutritional benefit.
 The same goes for coconut oil.
 Coconut oil has gotten a lot of hype as a health food recently, but an article from Harvard states that trials have found that coconut oil raises harmful LDL cholesterol levels.
 It’s really just as bad as any other oil.